Add/Drop/Withdraw

 Modular Courses

 Modular courses do not run the full semester.
-Please see the appropriate dates above, or contact your Dean or Director for guidance on Add/Drop or Withdraw for Modular Courses.
+Contact your Dean or Director for guidance on Add/Drop or Withdraw for Modular Courses.

 Online Courses

-Online courses should include a first day activity with an attendance marking.
+Online courses should include a first-day activity with an associated attendance marking.
 The college recognizes that online asynchronous classes are measured in academic engagement instead of physical attendance.
-The Registrar’s office may require clarification on a last date of academic engagement for students who drop or withdraw to determine the student’s official last date of attendance.
+The Registrar’s office may require clarification on the last date of academic engagement for students who drop or withdraw to determine the student’s official last date of attendance.
 These are the items that constitute academic participation:

 • Attending an in-person class session